 - Frog ponds with small fish such as Native Pygmy Perch will have greater quantities of algae on the pond walls as these fish do not do a good job of eating pond algae.
 However, this is generally not a problem, it may just look a little unsightly.

-- Remove debris (leaves, rotting plant matter etc) from the pond base, this will ultimately reduce available nutrient in the pond system.
+- Remove debris and sludge (leaves, rotting plant matter etc) from the pond base, this will ultimately reduce available nutrient in the pond system.
+Clumping algae that rises to the pond surface on warm days is caused by sludge and debris on the pond base.

 - Apply Zeolite during algae blooms to reduce growth of algae (Zeolite is a natural volcanic product that binds with ammonia, it will not kill algae outright).